-The department recommends that students considering a major program in biology consult with a biology adviser and begin with Chemistry 125, 126, 135, 136; or 140; Mathematics 125 and 126 or statistics; and Biology 111 or 112; Chemistry 245; Biology 205, 206.
+The department recommends that students considering a major program in biology consult with a biology adviser and begin with Chemistry 125, 126, 135, 136; or 140; Mathematics 125 and 126 or statistics; and Biology 111 or 112.
+This should be followed by Chemistry 245 and Biology 205, 206.
 For those planning to pursue most graduate programs in biology, a year of physics (with labs), a full year in organic chemistry, a year of foreign language, as well as statistics and competency with computers are highly recommended.